sergiotabanelli/mysqlnd_ms/docs/BOOK/INTRODUCTION.md

      * Experimental support for MySQL Fabric is included.

 ## Limitations
 The built-in read-write-split mechanism is very basic.
 By default, every query which starts with SELECT is considered a read request to be sent to a MySQL slave server.
 All other queries (such as SHOW statements) are considered as write requests that are sent to the MySQL master server.
-The build-in behavior can be overruled using SQL hints, or a user-defined callback function or with the new [mysqlnd_ms.master_on](REFA:INSTALLING-CONFIGURING/RUNTIME-CONFIGURATION.md)
+The build-in behavior can be overruled using SQL hints, or a user-defined callback function or with the new [mysqlnd_ms.master_on](REFA:INSTALLING-CONFIGURING/RUNTIME-CONFIGURATION.md) ini directive

 The read-write splitter is not aware of multi-statements.
 Multi-statements are considered as one statement.
 The decision of where to run the statement will be based on the beginning of the statement string.
-For example, if using mysqli_multi_query() to execute the multi-statement SELECT id FROM test ; INSERT INTO test(id) VALUES (1), the statement will be redirected to a slave server because it begins with SELECT.
-The INSERT statement, which is also part of the multi-statement, will not be redirected to a master server.
+For example, if using `mysqli_multi_query()` to execute the multi-statement `SELECT id FROM test ; INSERT INTO test(id) VALUES (1)`, the statement will be redirected to a slave server because it begins with `SELECT`.
+The `INSERT` statement, which is also part of the multi-statement, will not be redirected to a master server.

-> Note:
->
-> Applications must be aware of the consequences of connection switches that are performed for load balancing purposes.
+> NOTE: Applications must be aware of the consequences of connection switches that are performed for load balancing purposes.
 Please check the documentation on [Connection pooling and switching](REF:CONCEPTS), [Local transaction handling](REF:CONCEPTS), [Failover](REF:CONCEPTS), [Load balancing](REF:CONCEPTS) and [Read-write splitting](REF:CONCEPTS).